Apple’s released the iPadOS 13.2 update for iPad, iPad Pro, iPad Air, and iPad mini.

 iPadOS 13.2 Update: What’s New

-Apple’s milestone updates always come a mix of new features, bug fixes, and security patches and you shouldn’t expect anything less from iPadOS 13.2.
+Apple’s x.x milestone updates always come a mix of new features, bug fixes, and security patches.
+The iPadOS 13.2 update is no different.

 iPadOS 13 Jailbreak

-If you still jailbreak your device, make sure you avoid the beta.
+If you still jailbreak your iPad, make sure you avoid iPadOS 13.2 and iPadOS 13.
 The only way you can jailbreak a device right now is if it’s running iOS 12.

 In addition to those patches, iOS 13 itself comes with some security and privacy upgrades including improved anti-tracking features in Safari and the ability to get rid of location metadata in your photos.